SeanKilleen/seankilleen.github.io/_posts/2023-09-03-shifting-meetings-to-the-left.md

 * Aim to accomplish the purpose of the meeting and end there.
 Did the meeting run over for some reason or things go off the rails?
 This is your opportunity to revisit either your planning for the agenda or your facilitation skills.
 * Celebrate when the purpose of a meeting is achieved under the allotted time.

+This will drive a focus and energy for the meeting, because the time constraint ups the ante and because there's a shared sense of being accountable for the outcome.

 ## Shift Questions to the Left with Prep

+**Don't let the meeting invite just be an empty space.**

-* Add context, background, notes on prior discussions, things that have been tried etc. to the meeting invite. **Don't let the invite just be an empty space.**
+* Add context, background, notes on prior discussions, things that have been tried etc. to the meeting invite.
 * Indicate that you expect people to actually read this prep if they're going to attend the meeting.
 * Refuse to recap for anyone or go over the points.
-Assume people read it.
+Assume people read it, because you would read theirs. (also, make sure you read theirs!)

-## Shift Ambiguity to the Left by Capturing Notes and Actions
+## Shift Clarity to the Left by Capturing Notes and Actions

 * Take notes, or ask someone you trust (and who can type quickly) to take notes.
 Taking notes is also a great way to remain in a facilitator role rather than taking all the air out of the room while leading the meeting.
 Don't forego this because you can't type fast.
 If you're taking meetings and you type slow, cut the scope of the meeting.
 * Your notes should start out with a section for "next actions".
 Names and rough dates should go next to any item entered there.